Running Commands With R#

 When using R, often we want to analyse data stored in files on our computer and potentially save some output.

 It is important to note that we are always working in a folder or directory on our computer.
 There are times when this may not be important (for example running a simulation from given parameters).
 But if we want a specific file, we need to tell R where to find it.
-We do using by specifying the filepath.
-One common issue, when starting out with programming is understanding where a program (in this case R/Rstudio) is looking for the file(s).
+We do so by specifying the filepath.
+One common issue when starting out with programming is understanding where a program (in this case R/Rstudio) is looking for the file(s).

 Theoretically, we can find any file from any location given the correct filepath.
 However, to make our code simpler, it can be helpful to change location, and move to a folder where the files we want to work on are located.
 The folder we are currently in is called the working directory.